Linn County, Oregon: 2000 census

-In January 2013, Linn County Sheriff Tim Mueller gained national attention for a letter he sent to Vice-President Joe Biden, informing Mr. Biden that he [Mueller] would not enforce any federal firearms laws he considered to be "offending the constitutional rights of my citizens."
-He further stated that he would not permit federal officers to come to his county to enforce such laws.
-A copy of the letter may be seen on the Linn County Sheriff's Department Facebook page.

 Economy

 Principal industries are wood products, agriculture, mining, and manufacturing.
 Linn County's economy relies heavily on the lumber and wood products industry; in 1990, this industry accounted for 40% of the county's manufacturing jobs.
 The climate and soil conditions provide one of Oregon's most diversified agriculture areas, allowing a wide variety of specialty crops such as common and perennial ryegrass.
 Linn County is also home to the only emery mine in the United States, and the production of manufactured and motor homes.

 Natural history

 A variety of flora and fauna occur in Linn County.
 Fauna include mammals, birds, amphibians and reptiles.
 Trees include a variety of oaks and conifers as well as other species such as Salix sessilifolia.
 The Rough-skinned Newt is a common amphibian occurring in the oak woodlands of the county.

 Carpenter Mountain, one of the highest points in the western Cascades is located in Linn County, although road access to the peak is only possible through Lane County.